Here you will find answers to our most frequently asked questions. Feel free to ask one of our coaches for more information!

 Q: In case of emergency, how will I be contacted during class?

-We ask that the parent, caregiver or family member that brings the athlete to class stay in the building.
-You can read, chat with friends, do grocery shopping online, or nap, but we do ask that you stay on property so we can easily access you in case of an emergency.
-If you must run to Food Lion or pick up your dry cleaning, please let us know and we will text you if needed.
+We ask that the parent, caregiver, or family member that brings the athlete to class stay in the building.
+You can read, chat with friends, do grocery shopping online, or nap, but we do ask that you stay on the property so we can easily access you in case of an emergency.
+If you must run to Food Lion or pick up your dry cleaning, please let us know and we will text or call you if needed.

 Q: Can we make up a class if we miss one?

 Unfortunately, at this time we are unable to offer make up classes.
 We have a specific ratio of coaches to athletes that we aim for in each class in order to help ensure athlete success, safety, and progress and because of this, we don’t offer make up classes.

 Q: What are the class cancellation policies?

 We do our absolute best to always have scheduled classes.
 However, in the case of inclement weather or other local emergencies, we ask everyone to check our Facebook or Instagram for updates on weather and other closings.
 In the event of a canceled class, we will always offer a makeup date.

 Q: What qualifications do your staff members have?